plamenti/Deep_Learning_Project_Manning/README.md

 Basics of machine learning

 #### Python libraries and setup
-The liveProject will be taught with the expectation that you are running a Google Colab notebook.
-But if you want to use a Jupyter Notebook or another Python IDE, that is fine as well.
-I will list the major libraries below, but we are using the default of what comes with Google Colab.
+Google Colab notebook / Jupyter Notebook / another Python IDE, that is fine as well.

 Python: Version 3.6.